texfaq/texfaq.github.io/FAQ-dvipdfmgraphics.md

-`dvipdfm` explicitly, as an option when loading the [`graphicx`](https://ctan.org/pkg/graphicx) package: if you are using `dvips`, you don't ordinarily need to specify the fact, since the default graphics configuration file (of most distributions) ''guesses'' the `dvips` option if you're using TeX.
+`dvipdfm` explicitly, as an option when loading the [`graphicx`](https://ctan.org/pkg/graphicx) package: if you are using `dvips`, you don't ordinarily need to specify the fact, since the default graphics configuration file (of most distributions) "guesses" the `dvips` option if you're using TeX.